 If you are looking for a fast an easy way to import invoices into QuickBooks Online, if you haven’t already, take a free trial of our Transaction Pro Importer App.

-Some of the most common use case scenarios for a journal entry import are listed below:
+Some of the most common use case scenarios for an invoice import are listed below:

 - Importing Invoice transactions from another maybe industry specific invoicing application.

 - Importing invoice transactions from a point of sale system

 - Importing Monthly or Daily Activity from another Accounting System.

 Tips and Tricks when creating your Import file and Transaction Pro Importer mapping: